Profile

 Do You Need a Wallet If You Use a Crypto App?

-If you’re using an app like eToro, Coinbase, or Revolut, your crypto is held in a custodial wallet.
+If you’re using an app like eToro, Coinbase, or Uphold, your crypto is held in a custodial wallet.
 For full control and enhanced security, especially for long-term holding, consider transferring to a private wallet like Ledger or MetaMask.

 Are Crypto Trading Apps Safe and Legal in the UK?